LemanTh2025/LemanTh2026.github.io/index.md

 ![program](lemanTh.jpg)

+After two successful editions in 2024 and 2025, we are delighted to announce the third edition of the Lausanne Event on Machine Learning and Neural Network Theory (LemanTh), which will be held at the Bernoulli Centre at EPFL from 20–24 April 2026.

-The past decade brought a revolution to machine learning: algorithms are now able to deal with tasks and amounts of data that seemed to be science fiction only a decade ago.
-The program will concentrate on theoretical aspect of machine learning and neural network, and their deep link with high-dimensional statistics, statistical physics and computer science.
-It will highlight discussions at the intersection of probablity theory, statistical physics, optimization and theoretical computer science.
+Over the past decade, machine learning has undergone a remarkable transformation: algorithms now tackle problems and process volumes of data that, not long ago, belonged to the realm of science fiction.
+This year’s program will focus on the theoretical foundations of machine learning and neural networks, and their deep connections with high-dimensional statistics, statistical physics, and computer science.
+It will foster discussions at the crossroads of probability theory, statistical physics, optimization, and theoretical computer science.
 __Organisers:__ Florent Krzakala (EPFL, IdePhics Lab.), and Bruno Loureiro (DI-ENS & CNRS)

 # Schedule